senaite/senaite.core/docs/scripts/users_console.rst

    grouproles <group> [+R -R]    Show, grant or revoke group roles. plugins                       List plugins with their active-interface
                                  count.
-   select <kind> <id>            Drill into a subject (kind is user, group
+   select [<kind>] <id>          Drill into a subject and list its toggleable
-                                 or plugin) and list its toggleable items as a numbered [X] active / [ ] inactive list: roles and group membership for a user, roles for a group, interfaces for a plugin. toggle <n>                    Flip row <n> of the selected subject and re-show the list. activate <plugin> <iface>     Enable a plugin for a PAS interface.
+                                 items as a numbered [X] active / [ ] inactive
+                                 list: roles and group membership for a user, roles for a group, interfaces for a plugin.
+                                 <kind> (user/group/plugin) is auto-detected
+                                 from the id when omitted.
+   toggle <n>                    Flip row <n> of the selected subject and
+                                 re-show the list.
+   activate <plugin> <iface>     Enable a plugin for a PAS interface.